echarlesgrasby/echarlesgrasby/README.md

 ## 👨‍💻 About Me

 I'm a data engineer by training, specializing in **data and information quality**.
-Currently, I serve as a **Market Monitoring Analyst** for an energy market operator, where I apply my expertise to ensure the integrity and reliability of critical market data.
+Currently, I serve as a **Market Monitoring Analyst** for an energy market operator.
+I support investigations that look for "bad actors" in electricity markets.

 🔬 **Academic Credentials:**
 - M.S. in Information Quality